Analgesics

 This PaperMolnupiravirAll

-Ivan Gentile, M.D Riccardo Scotto, Maria Michela Scirocco, Francesco Di Brizzi, Federica Cuccurullo, Maria Silvitelli, Luigi Ametrano, Francesco Antimo Alfe', Daria Pietroluongo, Irene Irace, Mariarosaria Chiariello, Noemi De Felice, Simone Severino, Giulio Viceconte, Nicola Schiano Moriello, Alberto Enrico Maraolo, Antonio Riccardo Buonomo, Agnese Giaccone
+Ivan Gentile, Riccardo Scotto, Maria Michela Scirocco, Francesco Di Brizzi, Federica Cuccurullo, Maria Silvitelli, Luigi Ametrano, Francesco Antimo Alfè, Daria Pietroluongo, Irene Irace, Mariarosaria Rosaria Chiariello, Noemi De Felice, Simone Severino, Giulio Viceconte, Nicola Schiano Moriello, Alberto Enrico Maraolo, Antonio Riccardo Buonomo, Agnese Giaccone

-Introduction Molnupiravir (MNP) is an orally administered prodrug which prevents disease progression in patients at high risk for severe COVID-19.
-We conducted a real-life case-control study on a cohort of outpatients, with Omicron SARS-CoV-2 infection to assess the e^ectiveness of MNP in reducing the occurrence of hospital admission, admission in intensive care unit (ICU) and death at day 28.
-Materials and methods Cases were enrolled among SARS-CoV-2 positive subjects that sought medical care during the first five days of symptoms from January 1st, 2022, to December 31st, 2022, and received MNP.
-Control participants were selected from a regional database among those who tested positive during the study period and did not receive antiviral treatment for SARS-CoV-2.
-Results 1382 patients were included (cases: 146, controls: 1236).
-Vaccinated patients showed lower risk of mortality and composite outcome (at least one among hospital admission, admission in ICU and allcause death) compared to unvaccinated ones (0.6% vs 7.8%, p<0.001 and 2% vs 7.8%, p=0.001 respectively).
-After full-matching propensity score, MNP-treated subjects showed a lower incidence of composite outcome, while no e^ect was observed on the single outcomes.
-In the subgroup analysis according to the vaccination status, MNP proved e^ective in preventing all the outcomes among unvaccinated patients, while showed to reduce the risk of ICU admission both in vaccinated and unvaccinated patients.
-Conclusions Treatment with MNP proved e^ective in reducing the risk of composite outcome among outpatients with SARS-CoV-2 infection.
-The beneficial e^ect of MNP treatment in reducing progression is more pronounced in unvaccinated patients.
+We conducted a real-life case-control study among outpatients with Omicron SARS-CoV-2 infection to assess the effectiveness of molnupiravir (MNP) in reducing hospital admission, admission to the intensive care unit, and death at day 28.
+Cases were SARS-CoV-2-positive patients seeking medical care within five days of symptom onset from 1 January to 31 December 2022, who received MNP.
+Controls were selected from a regional database among positive subjects who did not receive antiviral treatment for SARS-CoV-2.
+A total of 1382 patients were included (146 cases, 1236 controls).
+Vaccinated patients had a lower risk of mortality and of the composite outcome (hospital admission, ICU admission, or all-cause death) than unvaccinated ones (0.6% vs. 7.8%, p < 0.001 and 2% vs. 7.8%, p = 0.001, respectively).
+After full-matching propensity score analysis, MNPtreated subjects had a lower incidence of the composite outcome, although no effect was observed on individual outcomes.
+In subgroup analyses by vaccination status, MNP was effective in preventing all outcomes among unvaccinated patients and reduced the risk of ICU admission in both vaccinated and unvaccinated patients.
+Molnupiravir treatment effectively reduced the composite outcome risk in outpatients with SARS-CoV-2 infection, with a more pronounced benefit in unvaccinated patients.
+These findings highlight MNP's potential to help prevent disease progression in high-risk patients, thereby supporting its role as an outpatient therapeutic option for COVID-19.

 References

-Bajema, Berry, Streja, Rajeevan, Li et al., E^ectiveness of COVID-19 Treatment With Nirmatrelvir-Ritonavir or Molnupiravir Among U.S. Veterans: Target Trial Emulation Studies With One-Month and Six-Month Outcomes, Annals of internal medicine, doi:10.7326/m22-3565
+Bajema, Berry, Streja, Rajeevan, Li et al., Effectiveness of COVID-19 Treatment With Nirmatrelvir-Ritonavir or Molnupiravir Among U.S. Veterans: Target Trial Emulation Studies With One-Month and Six-Month Outcomes, Ann.
+Intern.
+Med, doi:10.7326/M22-3565

-Eikenboom, Cessie, Waernbaum, Groenwold, De Boer, Quality of Conduct and Reporting of Propensity Score Methods in Studies Investigating the E^ectiveness of Antimicrobial Therapy, Open Forum Infect Dis, doi:ofac110.10.1093/ofid/ofac110
+Eikenboom, Le Cessie, Waernbaum, Groenwold, De Boer, Quality of Conduct and Reporting of Propensity Score Methods in Studies Investigating the Effectiveness of Antimicrobial Therapy, Open Forum Infect.
+Dis, doi:10.1093/ofid/ofac110

 Li, Wang, Chen, Lu, Song et al., Estimands in observational studies: Some considerations beyond ICH E9 (R1), Pharm Stat, doi:10.1002/pst.2196